nilandasd/RDBMS/README.md

 The index manager creates indexes using B+ trees with very high fanout.
 Only single attribute indexes are supported.

 ## Query Engine:
+The query engine essentially acts as the API to expose the functionality of the entire RDBMS while keeping the rest hidden.
+Currently the query engine only supports equality joins.